 Kyoto Food?
 It’s heaven!
 During our week in Kyoto, we ate very, very well.
 The vast majority of the time was at either at Nishiki Market or Takashimaya Department Store.
 Wherever we ate it was damn good and I wanted to share a few of my favorites.

 Having only had roasted chestnuts (which we also had) and chestnut soup (one of my favorite fall foods in France) I was delighted with the opportunity to try other preparations.
-This is a hearty nut with full flavor and given the amount if dishes we tried, very versatile.
+This is a hearty nut with full flavor and given the number of dishes we tried, very versatile.

 Fish on a Stick

 Not a very sexy name, but that is exactly what is it.
-Whether it is octopus, squid or white fish, grilled (usually on a robata) on a stick with sauce (or without) it is an incredible snack!
+Whether it is an octopus, squid, or white fish, grilled (usually on a robata) on a stick with sauce (or without) it is an incredible snack!
 I could eat these for days!

 This was something new for me.
 It is like a pork jelly donut!
 Fried dough with pork curry filling and sansho peppers – yum!
 Great street food on a cold day.